 - Be sure you use heavy cream or heavy whipping cream!
 You need the high fat content to create the right consistency in this recipe.
 Milk cannot be used in place of the cream.

 If you try my colorful drip recipe, please tag me @chelsweets, and use the hashtag #chelsweets, so I can see your beautiful creations!!

 - 1 cup white chocolate chips (175 grams)

 - gel food coloring (optional)

-Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds-1 minute, until bubbling.
+- Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds, until it's just beginning to bubble.
 Gently pour white chocolate chips into the heavy cream, making sure they are fully covered with cream.
-Allow mixture to sit for 2 minutes.
-Stir slowly until the cream and white chocolate are combined, then heat again for 20 seconds and stir.
-Repeat as necessary until all the chocolate bits are fully melted and incorporated.
-Then add gel food coloring if desired.
-Allow to cool until desired viscosity is reached.
+Allow mixture to sit for 1 minute.